jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Pepper

-A pepper is a fixed value stored separately from the database (preferably in some form of secure storage).
-The pepper is randomly chosen and doesn't change throughout the lifetime of the application.
-An attacker may compromise the database and steal the data there, but without the pepper they will have to spend a lot of brute force effort to find a password and obtain the pepper's value.
+A pepper is a single, fixed, random value stored separately from the database (preferably in some form of secure storage).
+An attacker may compromise the database and steal the data there, but without the pepper they will have to spend brute force effort to find a password and the pepper's value.
 If the pepper is sufficiently strong (e.g. 128 random bits) then it will be impossible.

-The pepper is combined with the password to produce different hash values compared with the previous table:
+The pepper is combined with the password to produce different hash values compared with the previous user table.
+We see that the reverse hash lookup table we created before will no longer be applicable to our newly peppered passwords above as the SHA256 values don't match any more:

 ```
 PEPPER = wtWy8vb3Ov4FFiFF